AnkitNeupane007/Parachute-game/README.md

 # Parachute-game
- A simple 3D parachute game made using moderngl.
+ A simple 2D parachute game made using pygame.